Emergency Contraception (Morning-After Pill) at a Glance

 - It may be heavier, lighter, more spotty, or the same as usual.

-Be sure to tell any health care provider that you may see before your next period that you have taken the morning-after pill.
+Be sure to tell any health care provider that you may see before your next period that you have taken emergency contraception.
 If you do not have your period within three weeks after taking emergency contraception, or if you have any symptoms of pregnancy, take a pregnancy test or schedule an appointment with your health care provider.

 Can I Use Regular Birth Control Pills as Emergency Contraception?